josh-ashkinaze/plurals/README.md

     - Along with these templates, you can also pass in your own combination_instructions too.
     - Note that, like persona_template, combination_instructions expects a ${previous_responses} placeholder.
 This will get filled in with the previous responses.

+Examples of the features described above will be demonstrated below in the “Types of Structures” module.

 ## Note on Moderators